manyprojects/e-commerce-client/README.md

 5. Shopping cart: users can add products to the shopping cart for checkout

-6. Payment: users can checkout their products by entering payment methods
+6. Payment: users can check out their products by entering payment methods

 7. Responsive design: the website works from between different devices providing a seamless user experience

-8. Product recommendation: recommend products to registered user (will be added in development phase 2)
+8. Product recommendation: recommend products to registered users (will be added in development phase 2)

 9. Website summary: providing a summary to users with website products, reviews, ratings, etc (will be added in development phase 2).